Neil Gorsuch: United States Court of Appeals for the Tenth Circuit (2006–2017)

-In January 2006, Philip Anschutz recommended Gorsuch's nomination to Colorado's U.S. senator Wayne Allard and White House Counsel Harriet Miers.
-On May 10, 2006, President George W. Bush nominated Gorsuch to the seat on the U.S. Court of Appeals for the Tenth Circuit vacated by Judge David M. Ebel, who was taking senior status.
+In January 2006, Philip Anschutz recommended Gorsuch's nomination to Colorado's United States senator Wayne Allard and White House Counsel Harriet Miers.
+On May 10, 2006, President George W. Bush nominated Gorsuch to the seat on the United States Court of Appeals for the Tenth Circuit vacated by Judge David M. Ebel, who was taking senior status.
 Like Ebel, Gorsuch was a former clerk of Justice White.
 The American Bar Association's Standing Committee on the Federal Judiciary unanimously rated him "well qualified" in 2006.

-On July 20, 2006, Gorsuch was confirmed by unanimous voice vote in the U.S. Senate.
+On July 20, 2006, Gorsuch was confirmed by unanimous voice vote in the United States Senate.
 He was Bush's fifth appointment to the Tenth Circuit.
 When Gorsuch began his tenure at Denver's Byron White United States Courthouse, Justice Kennedy administered the oath of office.

 During his time on the Tenth Circuit, ten of Gorsuch's law clerks went on to become Supreme Court clerks, and he was sometimes regarded as a "feeder judge".
 One of his former clerks, Jonathan Papik, became an associate justice of the Nebraska Supreme Court in 2018.